nicoluca/elevator-challenge/README.md

 - Dependencies: JUnit 5, Lombok, JUnit Params

 ## Setup and Run
-Run 'mvn clean install' to build the project and run the tests.
-To run the simulation, run the Main class via your IDE of choice or via 'mvn exec:java -Dexec.mainClass="org.example.Main"'.
+Run `mvn clean install` to build the project and run the tests.
+To run the simulation, run the Main class via your IDE of choice or via `mvn exec:java -Dexec.mainClass="org.example.Main"`.